agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 #### 1. Support the WebAssembly platform by adding a Pyodide CI job

 {{< admonition note >}}
-While this step is not required for enabling interactive documentation deployments alone, it is recommended to ensure that they work properly and ease their maintenance.
+While this step is not required for enabling interactive documentation deployments alone, it is recommended to ensure that they work properly and make maintenance easier.
 {{< /admonition >}}

 ##### 1.1.
 How to assess compatibility with WebAssembly